 Many of the U.S. composites companies are headquartered in Bristol, Rhode Island, which is becoming the de facto composites capital.
 Wendy Mackie of the Rhode Island Marine Trades Association recognizes the concentration of expertise in the area.
 "They're all practically across the street from one another, but they make all sorts of different products," she says, and adds that the focus on composites technology is so popular that the International Yacht Restoration School (IYRS) in Rhode Island has added a six-month program dedicated to working with the various materials.
 It's a trend Matt Dunham would agree with: "I've been through three down cycles in the marine industry, and knew early on that we had to expand our focus to grow.
 We started running like a manufacturing company focused on highly repeatable products, rather than just as a custom boatbuilder."

 Writer Zuzana Prochazka is a USCG 100-Ton Master, and has cruised, chartered, and skippered flotillas in many parts of the world.

-IBEX, the NMMA Innovation Awards recognizes manufacturers whose bright ideas will make your boating better
+The NMMA Innovation Awards recognizes manufacturers whose ideas will make boating better

 Artists taking their cues and their materials from the sea, they make trash into treasure